A Landing Page That Converts: My 14-Point Checklist for Every Project

 1. One CTA, not three

-Primary action = one.
-“Order”, “Buy”, “Try free” — pick one.
-Everything else is secondary and looks like secondary (lower contrast, smaller).
+Primary action — one.
+"Order", "Buy", "Try free" — pick one and stick with it.
+Everything else looks like secondary: lower contrast, smaller, no highlight.

-WHO + WHAT + WHY — in 5 seconds.
-If you can't summarize your hero to a friend in two sentences, rewrite it.
+Who you are, what you offer, why anyone should keep reading.
+If you can't summarize your hero to a friend in two sentences — rewrite it.

-Client logos or one strong testimonial with a photo under the hero.
+Logos of known clients or one strong testimonial with a photo — directly under the hero.
 Not in the footer.
-In the first screen.
+If a visitor has to scroll to find social proof, it isn't doing its job.

 7. Load time ≤ 3 seconds